DOSull/Spatial-Data-Science/labs/week-03/making-maps-in-R-03-using-tmap.md

   tm_polygons(col = 'dem', palette = 'Blues', style = 'quantile', n = 9)
 ```

-will produce a classification based on *equal intervals* and 9 classes.
+will produce a classification based on *qauntiles* and 9 classes.
 There are a number of different possible classification styles:

 + `equal` will divide the data range into equal length intervals
 + `sd` is a variant of equal intervals where the intervals will be in some round number of *standard deviations*
-+ `quantile` will divide the range so that each class has an approximately equal number of cases (in this counties); depending on how the data are distributed, this may result in intervals of very different sizes
++ `quantile` will divide the range so that each class has an approximately equal number of cases (in this case counties); depending on how the data are distributed, this may result in intervals of very different sizes
 + `kmeans`, `hclust`, `bclust`, `fisher` and `jenks` will attempt to cluster the data into groups that make sense with respect to the distribution of the data values
 + `cont` will not set up classes at all, but will assign colours to cases (i.e., counties) based on their exact values along a continuous range